oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - Write automated tests for their projects
 - Create UI mocks (if doing frontend development)
 - Write design documents (if implementing large features or introducing new systems)

+## Selection Criteria

+In order to select students for GSoC, we will mainly be looking at three things:

+- The quality of the submitted proposal
+- The quality of the applicant's previously-submitted PRs to the project (in order to assess their ability to code, debug, break down complex tasks, etc.)
+- Our prior history/experience working with the student (e.g. do they keep commitments, communicate well, demonstrate independence/initiative/responsiveness, help others, etc.)

+This is because we believe that strong performance in these dimensions is likely to correlate well with the student having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the GSoC program.

+For the proposal, we generally look for a clear indication that the student has a good, deep understanding of the project, and has broken down the project sufficiently well, in a way that makes it very likely to succeed.
+Some indicators that could help with this include:
+- A clear analysis of (and good design decisions that build on top of) the original project idea, with a strong focus on creating a simple, intuitive experience for end users.
+- A concrete, specific breakdown of the work to be done for each milestone.
+Here's an [example](https://docs.google.com/document/d/1vuwXvHOYXqfM2S2B2KIWhZrAa1PL59wJRUYsqJEd67E/edit#heading=h.ci6rc1u061yj) from a previous design doc.
+(Note that, in this example, the author has carefully considered and listed which tests need to be written alongside the code; this is a positive indicator.)
+- Sufficient concreteness (e.g. references to particular files and methods) to demonstrate that the applicant is familiar with both the scope of the problem and the existing codebase.
+- A description, if applicable, of how the applicant plans to mitigate risks that could potentially derail the project.
+- Clear, unambiguous communication.
+(This is important; your proposal will be read by many mentors!)

 # Oppia's Project Ideas